What are Debt Funds?

 Hence, when you invest in debt funds, you indirectly loan your money to the debt issuer company.

 The main reason for investing in debt funds is to earn a regular income and grow wealth in a stable manner for short term needs.
-Debt mutual funds aim to minimize risk by picking the least risky types of investment instruments.
+It aims to minimize risk by picking the least risky types of investment instruments.

-Debt funds are a safer option that aim to generate income better than fixed deposits.
+Debt funds are a safer option that aim to generate income better than bank fixed deposits.

 They do so by investing in different securities, based on their credit ratings.
 The credit rating shows the creditworthiness, i.e. whether the issuer will honor his commitments of disbursing returns and principal as promised.